LiaScript/docs/README.md

 "HTML: <b style='color:@input'>@input</b>"
 </script>

+      {{1}}
 > For more information about color inputs see:
 >
 > https://www.w3schools.com/tags/att_input_type_color.asp

-#### `image`

-Not used atm.

 #### `textarea`

+    --{{0}}--
-This is also not a input type, but instead the application of the textarea HTML element.
+This is not an input type, but instead the application of the textarea HTML element.
 This can be used to edit more complex multiline strings.
-The script is only executed after the element has lost its context.
+The script is only executed after the element has lost focus.

 ``` html
 <script input="textarea" value="<span style='font-size: 32px'>hallo</span>" style="width:100%">